credativ/elephant-shed/doc/chapter/issues.md

 ## RedHat / CentOS

-  * pgAdmin4 does not work when SElinux is enabled.
+  * pgAdmin4 does not work when SELinux is enabled.
-  * shellinabox does not work when SElinux is enabled.
+  * shellinabox does not work when SELinux is enabled.